+A bald woman: my story.
 It started when I was 16.
-I found my first, small, bald patch of hair, just above my ear.
+I found my first, small bald patch of hair, just above my ear.

 I was terrified and being the inexperienced teenager I was, thought I had a terminal illness.
-Women even now never talk about hair loss and I thought I had cancer.
+Even now, women never talk about hair loss and I thought I had cancer.
 That was the first of many emotions I have experienced having lived with alopecia for more than 20 years.

-In our beauty-obsessed world, I am totally bald.
+In our beauty-obsessed world, I am one of few totally bald women.
 I have a very severe and rare form of alopecia caused by an overactive immune system.
 Thankfully it is only my hair that is affected.
 What surprises most people is that I am totally fine about it.
 In fact when my hair (yes 100% paid for and mine) is looking great I am pretty happy about it.
 I am genuine, but it has not been easy to get to this point - it has taken a very long time.

 I knew it would grow back and following a change of boyfriends, it did eventually, so after that I got on with my life with the odd patch appearing and disappearing.
 I messed around with different products and potions.
 I remember cutting the leaves from aloe vera plants and rubbing the sticky gel into my hair.
 It used to run down into my eyes when I was at the gym and make them sting.

 Later when I was travelling and working in Australia I found a patch at the front of my head.
 I was absolutely terrified for the second time by my alopecia, as I had never lost hair from anywhere visible.

 I remember frantically rubbing that patch every day until it hurt, pulling out huge handfuls of hair whilst giving myself alternating boiling hot and freezing cold showers to shock (?!?) my hair into growing back.
 It did grow back but knowing the future was uncertain for me was very unsettling.
 From that moment on I lived in fear of my alopecia.